Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 Points to consider while you create an AppLocker executable rule for an unsigned application

-• An AppLocker executable rule based on Path is not recommended as it poses a security concern – any application placed in that path will also come under consideration.
+• An AppLocker executable rule based on Path is not recommended as it poses a security concern—any application placed in that path will also be considered.

 • Remember not to create default rules while you create an AppLocker executable rule for an unsigned app.

-• Delete the created rule post exporting it as an XML and before closing the Local Security Policy console.
-If you forget to delete the created rule and closed the secpol console, your system will be good for nothing and will require a re-image.
+• Delete the created rule after exporting it as an XML before closing the Local Security Policy console.
+If you forget to delete the created rule and close the secpol console, your system will be good for nothing and will require a re-image.

 Advanced Settings section